rubab-malik/Fraud-Prevention-Machine-Learning-Driven-Detection-System/README.md

 #### The datasets are too large to load into Github.
 To run our code, download the data from Data source: https://www.kaggle.com/competitions/ieee-fraud-detection/data

+#### Streamlit Deployment
+In addition to the Jupyter Notebook implementation, the project can be deployed using Streamlit, a popular framework for building data-driven web applications.
+The Streamlit application can interactively display the performance metrics of different models and show the predictions made by the best-performing model.

+To deploy the project with Streamlit, follow these steps:

+Install Streamlit using the following command:

+pip install streamlit
+Create a new Python script named app.py and adapt the existing code to work with Streamlit.
+Use Streamlit commands to load the data, train the models, and display the performance metrics and predictions.

+Run the Streamlit application using the following command:

+streamlit run app.py
+Open the web application in the browser using the URL provided by Streamlit.
+We can interact with the application to explore the dataset, model performance metrics, and predictions made by the best-performing model (XGBoost in this case).
+By deploying this project with Streamlit, We create an interactive web application that allows users to explore the data and understand the performance of various models more effectively.